Programs & Services

 MVLC Network Requests

 Patrons may request and renew books from home, by telephone (978-526-7711) or by Internet.
 In any case, please have your library card available.
 When using the patron services on the Online Catalog, enter your Library card number in full, without spaces.
 Your PIN number is initially set as the last four digits of your phone number.
 Call the Library if you experience a problem.
 Renewing by phone is subject to staff availability.
 Renewals must be made in real time.
 Please do not leave messages to request or renew books on the Library’s voice mail.

 There is no limit to the number of requests a patron can place; however, borrowing non-book formats is limited to six each per patron (examples: DVDs, audiobooks, music CDs ; electronic games are limited to one).
 Please be mindful of the limited space behind the Circulation Desk; do not request more items than you can use at one time.
 Requests place by library staff for a patron are limited to three titles.

 Please note that libraries do not put new DVDs into the delivery system for two months.
 You may discover that your DVD request is being held at the owning library.

-When your requested item is delivered to the Manchester Public Library, we will call or email you.
+When your requested item is delivered to the Manchester Public Library, we will call, text or email you, depending on how you have set up your account.
 We will hold requested items for 7 days, then we must return them to the owning library.
 You may call the library, or log into your account at any time to check on the status of a request.

 Books borrowed from other MVLC libraries may be returned at the Manchester Library.
 As part of the consortia, these books are automatically checked in and routed to their owning library.